 In addition, there are steps you can take prior to participating in sporting activities or letting your kids participate in them, to help you be more proactive in protecting yourself from brain injury.

-Relying solely on coaches, student trainers, or fellow players to know enough about concussion prevention and diagnosis, or assuming you or your child’s best interests will be their top priority, could be a mistake.
+Relying solely on coaches, student trainers, or fellow players to know enough about concussion symptoms, prevention and diagnosis, or assuming you or your child’s best interests will be their top priority, could be a mistake.
 Most have the very best intentions but, your own knowledge base could be invaluable.

 A concussion is a traumatic injury to the brain that can alter mental status or cause other symptoms, including difficulty with coordination, concentration and/or communication.
 Other symptoms include a headache, vomiting or nausea, memory loss, fatigue and hypersensitivity to light, sound, and stress.